videlais/snowman/2/window_passage/functions/render.md

 *Return Type*: {String} HTML source

 *Description*: Returns an HTML-rendered version of the passage's source.
-This first runs the source code through the Underscore template parser, then runs the result through a Markdown renderer, and then finally converts bracketed links to passage links.
+This first converts bracketed links to passage links, then runs the result through a Markdown renderer, and finally runs the source code through the Underscore template parser.
+Template code is protected from the Markdown step, so Markdown and template syntax can be freely combined in the same passage.